Bertazzoni: Operations

 Bertazzoni's manufacturing facilities remain in Guastalla where the company opened its main showroom, Casa Bertazzoni, in 2016.
 The company first began exporting its appliances to Manila, Philippines, in 1959–1960, and then licensed a manufacturer to produce Bertazzoni's La Germania appliances locally.
 Since then, three generations of a Filipino family have been in partnership with Bertazzoni to continue production under the license agreement.
 In the 1990s, Bertazzoni entered the Middle Eastern market with large ovens designed specifically for the cuisine of the region.

 Bertazzoni began distributing its products in the United States in 2005.
 Some of its ovens were redesigned to increase their size to accommodate large turkeys traditionally served on Thanksgiving in the United States.
 By 2007, Bertazzoni products were sold in a total of more than 60 countries.
 By 2012, the U.S. was the single largest market for Bertazzoni appliances.

 In 2011, Bertazzoni began featuring touch screen controls in its ovens which included software automated cooking modes.
 As of 2012, Bertazzoni ovens come in eight bright colors, including the two most popular colors: yellow and red inspired by luxury Italian sports cars.

 Since 2015, Bertazzoni markets its appliances in a series of four design categories; the Professional Series are engineered toward a professional culinary industry standard with stainless steel throughout; the Master Series offers an industrial design for at-home use; the Modern Series has simple contemporary designs with glass and oxidized sheet metal; and the Heritage series offers a traditional decor style.
 In 2018, Bertazzoni's Professional Series was the winner of the Red Dot Design Award.

 In 2019, Bertazzoni opened its first Australian showroom in South Melbourne.
 Bertazzoni appliances are also sold in Canada and the Philippines.

 Honours

 In 2024, Nicola Bertazzoni, COO of Bertazzoni Group and CEO of Bertazzoni North America Inc., was appointed to the Board of Directors of the National Kitchen & Bath Association (NKBA).
-He is the first Board member to be based outside North America.
+He is the first board member to be based outside North America.

-In May 2024, Paolo Bertazzoni, CEO and President of Bertazzoni S.p.A., was awarded the title of Cavaliere del Lavoro (Knight of Labour) by the President of the Italian Republic, Sergio Mattarella.
+In May 2024, Paolo Bertazzoni, CEO and President of Bertazzoni S.p.A., was awarded the title of Cavaliere del Lavoro (Knight of Labour) by the President of Italy, Sergio Mattarella.

 In 2025, Paolo Bertazzoni was inducted into the Kitchen & Bath Industry Hall of Fame by the National Kitchen & Bath Association.